Peeler Ranch History

 The first recorded buck enrolled in the Boone & Crockett record books is taken off the A.M.Peeler Ranch.

-While driving a three-wheeler, Justin crashes into his cousin’s three-wheeler.
+While having fun on a three-wheeler, Justin has one of his crashes.
 This leaves Justin with only 9 1/2 fingers.
-Justin’s finger never grows back, but his cousin comes back.
+Justin’s finger never grows back?!